MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Functions_CmdletBindingAttribute.md

 ---

 # About Functions CmdletBindingAttribute
-## about_Functions_CmdletBindingAttribute

 # SHORT DESCRIPTION

 Describes the attribute that makes a function work like a compiled cmdlet.

 # LONG DESCRIPTION